angular/angular/aio/content/guide/animations.md

 >`animate ('duration delay easing')`

 The first part, `duration`, is required.
-The duration can be expressed in milliseconds as a simple number without quotes, or in seconds with quotes and a time specifier.
+The duration can be expressed in milliseconds as a number without quotes, or in seconds with quotes and a time specifier.
 For example, a duration of a tenth of a second can be expressed as follows:

 * As a plain number, in milliseconds: `100`